thezerothcat/LaMulanaRandomizer/README.txt

 Please see the wiki page on github for information on how to use the randomizer, and other things you may need to know about it. https://github.com/thezerothcat/LaMulanaRandomizer/wiki

+Note: The randomizer is not yet compatible with Java 9+, so you will need Java 8 in order to run it.

 1.20:
 -----------------------------